joelbonnie/HealthStatLog/README.md

 - You can generate the first required event related to adding Xs to a Y by inputting values in the corresponding text-boxes and clicking the "Add Log" button to add the new HealthLog.
-- You can generate the second required event related to adding Xs to a Y by inputting a date value and clicking the Delete Log' button to delete a particular log.
+- You can generate the second required event related to adding Xs to a Y by inputting a date value and clicking the "Delete Log" button to delete a particular log.
 - You can locate my visual component by clicking the "Create Graph" button and selecting which graph to display.
 - You can save the state of my application by clicking the "Save" button.